smith-danny/uranus/README.md

 ## Install kubectl

-Kubernetes uses `kubectl` to interact with the cluster and its essential in Micoservices deployments and managing the cluster itself.
+Kubernetes uses `kubectl` to interact with the cluster and it is essential in Micoservices deployments and managing the cluster itself.

 * Install kubectl